+According to all known research, and what we know about health and wellness, one must follow these basic guidelines to achieve the best health: exercise regularly, eat nutritious foods (non genetically modified and minimally processed when possible), lose those extra inches, especially around the waist (as this may indicate insulin resistance or other underlying genetic factors) and finally— pray?
+Yes we did a spell check and yes we said PRAY (and no, it’s not an acronym).
+This is not just my opinion or the opinion of some doctors, this is actually backed by numerous scientific studies that have shown those who pray live longer, healthier and have a better quality of life.
 According to a study conducted by the University of Rochester, over 85 percent of people confronting major illness pray for swift recovery.
 While a Time/CNN poll found that approximately 80 percent believe that praying for others can cure illness.
 That percentage is much higher than those pursuing nontraditional healing options or taking herbs and supplements for their ailment.
 The evidence points that prayer works and is effective in the healing role.
 The response to this growing body of evidence has moved more than 50 Medical Schools across the United States to include prayer in their curriculum.